Exergetic Port-Hamiltonian Systems Modeling Language: Composite systems

-\begin{definition} Let $s \in \SystemSet$ be a system with interface $I$ and let the relation $ \cR \colon \mathrm{T} \cX_{I_s} \times \mathrm{T} \cX_{I_e} \nrightarrow \cP_I $ define its semantics, according to one of the definitions mentioned in~\cref{tab:systems}.
+\begin{definition} Let $s \in \SystemSet$ be a system with interface $I$ and let the relation $ \cR \colon \mathrm{T} \cX_{I_s} \times \mathrm{T} \cX_{I_e} \nrightarrow \cP_I $ define its semantics, according to the definitions mentioned in~\cref{tab:systems}.
 Further, let $(x_s, \, x_e) \in \cX_{I_s} \times \cX_{I_e}$ denote the state variables associated to all (nested) storage and environment components.
-If $s$ is a primitive system this may be vacuous.
+If the system is a reversible or an irreversible component or given by an interconnection of only such components this is vacuous.
 Moreover, let $(x, f, e) \in \cP_I$ denote the port variables of its (outer) interface.
-Again, if the system is isolated this is vacuous.
-Then, the \textbf{dynamics of system} $s$ is determined by the implicit differential-algebraic equation
+If the system is isolated this is vacuous.
+Then, the \textbf{dynamics of system} $s$ is implicitly determined by

 \end{definition}

 \begin{example} The dynamics of the composite system described in~\cref{ex:composite} is given by

 This boils down to the following equations: